 We like to think we (and Mr. Prelinger—who has nothing whatsoever to do with this site, by the way; we’re just great admirers of his.
 If you’re not familiar with the Prelinger Collection of ephemeral films, check them out at www.archive.org) are not the only ones who feel this way.
 And while we can’t promise that the musical offerings you’ll encounter at CladriteRadio.com will bring the past back as richly and fully as we’d all like them to, it’s our sincere hope that they will, at least, keep alive the decades (and the artists) that spawned them in some small way.

-We also have a new dedicated Cladrite Radio app that you can download to your smartphone or tablet.
-It’s available via iTunes, Google Play and Blackberry World, and it’s absolutely free.
+We also have a dedicated Cladrite Radio app that you can download to your smartphone or tablet.
+It’s available via the Apple App Store, Google Play and Blackberry World, and it’s absolutely free.
 (Search on “cladrite radio”—“cladrite” alone doesn’t seem to do the trick.)

 You can also listen to our stream via various third-party services and apps, among them Tunein Radio (web and app), Radio.net (web and app), myTuner.com (web and app), Nobex Radio (web and app), Online Radio Box (web and app), Orange Radio (web and app), RadioSure (web and app), Radio.Garden, Streema.com and its app, Simple Radio, iTunes Internet Radio (look for our listing under Jazz) and Reciva Internet Radio.

-Cladrite Radio is not a profit-making proposition (neither are we a recognized non-profit organization)—we’re lucky when we break even—so if you’d like to chip in to help with the cost of keeping the music flowing, please click the link at the top of the page that reads, “Support Cladrite Radio.”
+Cladrite Radio is not a profit-making proposition (neither are we a recognized non-profit organization)—we’re lucky when we break even—so if you’d like to chip in to help with the cost of keeping the music flowing, please consider joining us as Patreon supporter; you can show your support for as little as $2 a month.
+If you’d like to send us a one-time contribution, click the link at the top of the page that reads, “Support Cladrite Radio.”
 And by all means, please tell your friends, family and colleagues about us!

 Thanks for stopping by, and enjoy!